This is the complete beginner’s guide to intermittent fasting.

 (Or you can use the form at the bottom of this page, after the conclusion.)

 “Intermittent” fasting typically refers to short-term, daily fasting.
 That’s why it’s also known as “time-restricted eating” (TRE).

 If you’re struggling with high blood sugar, high blood pressure, obesity, or any other chronic illness, there’s a good chance intermittent fasting can help.

 If you want to try daily intermittent fasting, start slow and make it easy.
 Give your body some time to adapt, and you can get a smooth start.

 With the info in this article, plus my beginner’s guide to easy fasting, there’s no reason why you can’t start intermittent fasting today. 🙂

 I hope you found this article helpful!

-And if you did, please share it with someone you know who could also benefit.
+If you did, please share it with someone you know who can also benefit.